Style | Red |

 Former winemaker at Howard Park and Madfish, Michael Kerrigan struck out on his own when his dream vineyards in the key quality region of Wilyabrup came up for sale.
 With more than 30 years of winemaking under his belt, and 12 years going solo with Hay Shed Hill, this man is one of the most experienced, respected and revered winemakers in Australia – and rightly so.

-Time and time again, the Shiraz from Pitchfork punches well above its weight.
+This Bordeaux blend from Pitchfork punches well above its weight.
 Vibrant and youthful with a brilliant hue of good depth.
-Ripe cherry and plum fruits on the nose, with smooth chocolaty influences.
+Ripe cassis and plum fruits on the nose, with smooth chocolaty influences.
 The palate displays good depth of fruit concentration, ripe sweet fruit fleshiness in the mid palate and good flavour extension.

 A great wine for a steak!